Good CAT Score: 2025 Requirements by Job Level

 • The company has strict one-attempt policies

-Frequently Asked Questions About CCAT Scores
+Frequently Asked Questions About CAT Scores

 Most employers don't share exact scores with candidates.
 You'll typically receive a pass/fail notification.
 However, some companies may provide score ranges or percentile information upon request.